DLibatique/CLAS199-S20/_pages/4-grading.md

 There will be **two (2) 50-minute exams** in this course, a midterm that will cover all the Greek topics in the course and a final that will cover all the Roman topics in the course (i.e., the final will not be cumulative).
 Each will be graded out of 100 points and formatted like larger quizzes (e.g., multiple choice and matching sections) with some modifications (e.g., fill in the blanks with a word bank) and additions (e.g., short answers).
 The short answers may ask you to compare two passages that we’ve read during the semester, to describe social institutions like marriage or pederasty, etc.

 The midterm and final block of the grading contract explains the grades that you need to get in both the midterm and the final to achieve that grade level.
-So, for example, if you received an A on both the midterm and the final, you are eligible for a semester grade of A; if, however, you received an A on the midterm but a B+ on the final, you are eligible for a semester grade in the B- range (see grading contract above for further details on how all the elements of the contract work together).
+So, for example, if you received an A on the midterm and an A- on the final, you are eligible for a semester grade of A; if, however, you received an A on the midterm but a B+ on the final, you are eligible for a semester grade of A-.
+See the chart above for further details on how all the elements of the contract work together.

 The numerical grade of the exam will be converted into a letter grade according to the following guidelines:
 - A = 96-100%; A- = 90-95%